12

 1. Function-first is the new baseline.

 Items like jerky, hard-boiled eggs, protein bars, and Greek yogurt topped the list.
-These are strategic choices packed with protein to stay alert, keep energy stable, and stay satisfied throughout the day.
+These strategic choices are made for GLP-1-friendly pantries packed with protein to stay alert, maintain energy stability, and stay satisfied throughout the day.

 2. Comfort and nostalgia still matter.